 Latest News and Information

-Our three significant projects include:
+Our significant projects include:

 - Recovering the Richmond Birdwing Butterfly – Coordinated Corridors Project

 - The RBCN will conduct detailed desktop mapping of Richmond birdwing habitat (water courses / vegetation / regional ecosystems), future urban development areas and known vine populations will be linked together to identify potential key corridor locations across South East Queensland.
 These key locations will then be ground-truthed for mapping accuracy and suitability as vine planting locations.
 Armed with this combined information, a key map resource will be developed to visually identify the coordinated corridors and direct plans for future vine plantings, facilitating the best possible outcome for the recovery of the butterfly.
 The support for this critical project has been provided by the Norman Wettenhall Foundation.
 The Norman Wettenhall Foundation supports biodiversity conservation projects Australia-wide and the RBCN are indebted for the foundations support with this project.